 This takes care of all our renovation costs for one set of sleeping and kitchen huts; including waterproofing, solar panels and batteries, lighting, paint and paint supplies, bedding, shelving, screening, transport costs for the hut inventory and a stock that will last half a season for one shepherd hut.
 Donate us this amount and you will get one free week per year for you and your friends at any of our sites, for up to two years (based on hut size and availability at the time of reservations).
-We will even lead your tours into the destination and include your name in our marketing materials and signage at the hut that you sponsored.
+We will even lead your tours into the destination and include your name in our marketing materials for the hut that you sponsored.

 This helps us with all of our solar panels and batteries, lighting, bedding, transport cost of the related inventory of one set of two shepherd’s hut.
 Donate us this amount and you will get five days per year for you and your friends at any of our sites, for up to two years (based on hut size and availability at the time of reservations).
-We will even include your name in our marketing materials and signage at the hut that you sponsored.
+We will even include your name in our marketing materials for the hut that you sponsored.

 Depending upon the amount that you’re donating, your contribution helps us with our solar panels and batteries, lighting, paint and paint supplies, transport cost of the related inventory of one set of two shepherd’s hut.
 Donate us this amount and you will get three to four days per year for you and your friends at any of our sites, for up to two years (based on hut size and availability at the time of reservations).
 We will even include your name in our marketing materials for the hut that you sponsor.